 In other words, this practice is likely to completely backfire on you and your business.

 Instead of pushing them to review then and there, ask them if you can simply send them a link right on the spot.
-Use our free app to text them a link they can choose to utilize at their leisure.
+Use our free online review app to text them a link they can choose to utilize at their leisure.
 This way, you’re making it easy for them to leave a review whenever is most convenient to them.

 Small businesses are incredibly impactful.
 Not only does purchasing from a small business make a bigger impact on the individual employees and their families, but even the small things will impact the company’s success as well.